sanagama/mssql-restapi/README.md

 ## Use with Azure SQL Database or Azure SQL Data Warehouse

-Pass environment variables to the REST API web app to connect to Azure SQL Database or Azure SQL Data Warehouse.
+You can connect to Azure SQL Database or Azure SQL Data Warehouse by passing your connection information in environment variables when starting the REST API web app.

->*TIP:* Follow instructions at [Configure a server-level firewall rule](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal#create-a-server-level-firewall-rule) to allow the computer running the REST API web app to connect to your Azure SQL Database.
+>*TIP:* Follow instructions at [Configure a server-level firewall rule](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal#create-a-server-level-firewall-rule) to allow the computer running the REST API web app to connect to your Azure SQL Database or Azure SQL Data Warehouse.

 >*TIP:* Change **\<server\>**, **\<username\>** and **\<password\>** in the example below as appropriate to connect to your Azure SQL Database or Azure SQL Data Warehouse.

-To run the REST API web app in Docker, type the following commands in the ```Terminal``` window:
+Type the following commands in the ```Terminal``` window to run the REST API web app in Docker:
 ```
 docker run -it -p 5000:5000 \
            -e MSSQL_HOST="<server>.database.windows.net" \